n8n-io/n8n-docs/docs/integrations/builtin/credentials/hubspot.md

 - [HubSpot](/integrations/builtin/app-nodes/n8n-nodes-base.hubspot/)
 - [HubSpot Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.hubspottrigger/)

-!!! note "API key deprecated"
+/// note | API key deprecated
 HubSpot deprecated the API key authentication method.
 The option still appears in n8n, but you should use OAuth or APP Token.
+///
 ## Prerequisites

 Create a [HubSpot](https://www.hubspot.com/){:target=_blank .external-link} account.

 ## Using OAuth

-!!! note "Note for n8n Cloud users"
+/// note | Note for n8n Cloud users
 You can skip these steps.
 Enter the credential name, then select **Connect my account** in the OAuth section to connect your HubSpot account to n8n.
+///

-!!! warning "HubSpot old accounts"
+/// warning | HubSpot old accounts
 Some HubSpot accounts don't have access to all the scopes.
 HubSpot is migrating accounts gradually.
 If you can't find all the scopes in your current HubSpot developer account, try creating a fresh developer account.
+///

 1. Access your [HubSpot Developer Home](https://developers.hubspot.com/){:target=_blank .external-link}.
 2. Select **Manage apps**.